Self Management Skills Class 10 Notes PDF Quick Guide

 Emotional Intelligence

-Emotional intelligence involves understanding and handling both your own emotions and the feelings of others.
+Emotional intelligence is the ability to identify and manage one’s own emotions, as well as the emotions of others.
 This usually includes three key skills –

-1. Emotional Awareness: Recognizing and identifying your own emotions.
+1. Emotional Awareness: The ability to identify and name one’s own emotions.

-2. Harnessing Emotions: Using emotions to enhance thinking and problem-solving.
+2. Harnessing Emotions: The ability to harness and apply emotions to tasks like thinking and problem solving.

-3. Managing Emotions: Regulating your own emotions when needed and assisting others in doing the same.
+3. Managing Emotions: The ability to regulate one’s own emotions when necessary and help others to do the same.

 Some steps to manage emotional intelligence are as given below –